 Procedure in cassation appeal

 The Supreme Court can overturn a ruling made by a lower court (usually a court of appeals), when it finds the law was not applied correctly by said lower court or its motivation for the ruling was incomprehensible or insufficient.
 A cassation appeal is the last resort for clients who receive disappointing outcomes before a lower court.
-Clients who face a Supreme Court appeal initiated by opposing party have no choice but to consider their defense.

 Since 1 July 2012 a court can, on a party’s request or on its own initiative, ask the Supreme Court for a preliminary ruling on a point of law.
 Preliminary questions to the Supreme Court can sometimes offer an efficient solution to a dispute.
 It may, however, not always be the best way to go.
 The court must allow the parties to express their views about their intent of asking a preliminary question and on how said question should be formulated.
 In a Supreme Court preliminary questions procedure parties may submit written remarks.
 This procedure is essential to the outcome of the case.
 We are happy to offer our advice about this.
-We can also provide assistance in a preliminary questions procedure before the Supreme Court.

 Handling an appeal with cassation in mind

 An appeal before the court of appeals is your last chance to submit new facts about a case.
 It is also often the final time at which legal arguments may be added.
 Our experience in Supreme Court litigation makes us a valuable partner during your appeal and helps you increase your chances.
 Not only in the appeal itself but also by creating a solid base should the case be further appealed before the Supreme Court.
 In such cases assistance with the main issues usually proves to be sufficient.
 Please contact us to learn more about how we can assist on appeal in preparation of a possible cassation appeal.

 Procedure after a verdict is overturned and referred back on cassation appeal